Frank Readick

 Frank Marvin Readick Jr. (November 6, 1896 — December 27, 1965) was an American radio and film actor.
+He is best remembered for his portrayal of The Shadow.

 Life and career

-Born in Seattle, Washington, Readick was well known for his evil laughter that followed the introduction from The Shadow radio drama: "Who knows what evil lurks in the hearts of men?
+Born in Seattle, Washington, Readick portrayed Mr. Purdy in Augustus Thomas's Nemesis at the Garrick Theatre in Philadelphia and on Broadway at the Hudson Theatre in 1921.
+He was well known for his evil laughter that followed the introduction from The Shadow radio drama: "Who knows what evil lurks in the hearts of men?
 The Shadow knows!".
-Readick replaced James La Curto to be the narrator in the Detective Story Hour (the precursor of The Shadow) in 1930, four months after the launch of the series when La Curto went for a Broadway role.
+He replaced James La Curto to be the narrator in the Detective Story Hour (the precursor of The Shadow) in 1930, four months after the launch of the series when La Curto went for a Broadway role.
 Readick continued to portray the Shadow on The Blue Coal Radio Revue (1931-1932) and The Love Story Hour (1931-1932) before The Shadow was used as the title of a series.
 This signature line remained intact in The Shadow even after Orson Welles succeeded Readick.

 He later played the doomed CBS reporter Carl Phillips in the 1938 radio production of The War of the Worlds.
 Readick modeled his performance on WLS reporter Herbert Morrison's coverage of the Hindenburg disaster the previous year.

 Readick starred in an episode of Cavalcade of America titled Thomas Paine on April 30, 1940.
 He later appeared in Journey into Fear (1943).

 On old-time radio, Readick was a member of the casts of The FBI in Peace and War and The Campbell Playhouse.
 He had the title roles in The Adventures of Smilin' Jack and Meet Mr. Meek, and portrayed Knobby Walsh on Joe Palooka.
 He was also known for House of Mystery (1931) and A Burglar to the Rescue (1931).

 Readick died in 1965 in the USA.